CesareDev/SFML-SpriteBatch/README.md

 ### Usage

-First construct the spritebatch class and initialize it with a reference to an existing texture, for now only one.
+First instantiate the spritebatch class and initialize it with a reference to an existing texture.

     ...
     sf::Texture t;